Chargeback Response

 Understand the Process

 There are some facets of the process that you can pre-assemble, which will save you a bit of time.
-While this can streamline the process don’t get carried away.
-A chargeback response template is unreliable, because each case has different circumstances.
+While this can streamline the process, don’t get carried away.
+A chargeback response template is unreliable because each case has different circumstances.

 Prepare a Rebuttal Letter

 Another important piece of the puzzle is the chargeback rebuttal letter.
 While it is true that the bank will decide your case based on the quality of the evidence you supply, your rebuttal letter is what seals the deal.
 In your rebuttal, you’re going to explain your side of the disputed transaction.
-Those details need to be delivered in a professional, succinct manner—no filler and no fluff.
+Those details need to be delivered in a professional, succinct manner with filler and no fluff.

 Automate When Appropriate